Conor Burns

-Conor Burns (born 24 September 1972) is a British politician who has served as the Member of Parliament (MP) for Bournemouth West since 2010.
+Sir Conor Burns (born 24 September 1972) is a British politician who served as the Member of Parliament (MP) for Bournemouth West from 2010 to 2024.
 A member of the Conservative Party, he served as Minister of State for Trade Policy from 2019 to 2020 and again in 2022 and Minister of State for Northern Ireland from 2021 to 2022.

 Born in Belfast, Burns moved to Hertfordshire aged eight.
 He worked in finance and communications before being elected for Bournemouth West at the 2010 general election.
 He served as Parliamentary Private Secretary (PPS) to Secretary of State for Northern Ireland Owen Paterson from 2010 to 2012, when he resigned due to his opposition to the House of Lords Reform Bill 2012.
 He served as PPS to Foreign Secretary Boris Johnson, before resigning from the post in 2018 because he wanted to speak more openly on other areas of policy.
 Following Johnson's appointment as Prime Minister, Burns served as Minister of State for Trade Policy.
 He resigned from the post in 2020, after a Commons Select Committee on Standards inquiry found that he had threatened to use parliamentary privilege to intimidate a member of the public for his family's gain during a financial dispute involving his father.

-In the 2021 cabinet reshuffle Johnson re-appointed Burns to his government as Minister of State for Northern Ireland.
+In the 2021 cabinet reshuffle, Johnson re-appointed Burns to his government as Minister of State for Northern Ireland.
 He returned as Minister of State for Trade Policy after Liz Truss became Prime Minister in September 2022.
 Truss dismissed Burns from the post the following month when he had the whip suspended following an allegation of misconduct at the 2022 Conservative Party Conference.
 He was later cleared of misconduct and the whip was restored on 3 December 2022.

 Early life and career

 Burns was born on 24 September 1972 in Belfast and moved with his family to Hertfordshire in 1980.
-He was educated at the independent St Columba's College, St Albans, and read Modern History and Politics at the University of Southampton.
+He was privately educated at St Columba's College, St Albans, and read Modern History and Politics at the University of Southampton.
 While at university, he was chairman of Southampton University Conservative Association from 1992 to 1993, and chairman of Wessex Area Conservatives from 1993 to 1994.

 He held a number of jobs in the communications and finance sectors, including as director of the Policy Research Centre for Business Ltd, company secretary for DeHavilland Global Knowledge Distribution plc, manager for Zurich Advice Network and associate director of the public affairs company PLMR.